YuriyIvon/DatabaseBenchmark/README.md

 # Database Benchmark
 ![Application Status](https://github.com/YuriyIvon/DatabaseBenchmark/actions/workflows/build.yml/badge.svg)

-A universal multi-database query benchmark tool
+A universal multi-database query benchmark and data generator tool

 ## Motivation<a name="motivation"></a>
 When deciding what database engine to choose for your project, you need to compare how quickly different engines can handle typical queries specific to the project.
 Usually, such comparison requires writing a test application that executes a few hard-coded queries against the database engines in question.
 However, this approach is far from ideal: